hussainzs/C-syntax-tutorial/README.md

 **Expected Output:**
 ```
 Value of num: 25
-Value stored in p: 0x7ffee3b2a9a0
+p stores the address: 0x7ffee3b2a9a0
-Value pointed to by p: 25
+p points to the value: 25
 New value of num after modification: 30
 ```